Course Outline

 1. Understanding naive Bayes

-- Basic concepts of Bayesian methods
+- Core concepts of Bayesian methods

-- Probability
+- Probability fundamentals

 - Joint probability

-- Conditional probability with Bayes' theorem
+- Conditional probability via Bayes' theorem

 - The naive Bayes algorithm

-- The naive Bayes classification
+- Naive Bayes classification

 - The Laplace estimator

-- Using numeric features with naive Bayes
+- Applying numeric features with naive Bayes

 2. Understanding decision trees

-- Divide and conquer
+- Divide and conquer strategy

 - The C5.0 decision tree algorithm

-- Choosing the best split
+- Selecting the optimal split

 - Pruning the decision tree